Judd Anstey Chief Communications Officer, Army & Air Force Exchange Service

 Judd Anstey is an Executive Vice President and the Chief Communication Officer for the Army & Air Force Exchange Service (Exchange), at the organization’s headquarters in Dallas.

-The Exchange is a non-appropriated fund entity of the Department of Defense.
-Established in 1895, the Exchange is the 54th largest retail organization in the U.S. With annual revenues of $8.5 billion, the Exchange employs approximately 29,000 associates, including military personnel.
+The Exchange is a non-appropriated fund instrumentality of the Department of Defense.
+Established in 1895, the Exchange is the 51st-largest retail organization in the U.S. With annual revenues of $8.5 billion, the Exchange employs approximately 25,000 associates, including military personnel.
+In the last 10 years, the Exchange benefit has provided $15 billion in value to the military community.

 Anstey was born in St. Louis.
 He attended Texas Christian University, where he earned a bachelor's degree.